mehdibaha/machine-learning/README.md

    * Variance slowly decreases then decreases rapidly
    * Bias stays the same then rapidly increases
    * MSE decreases to a minima then rapidly increases
-   * **Interpretation**: As we increase penalty, model generalize over important features (bias gets higher, and variance gets lower), but as we go over a tipping point, the models gets too simple and loses all features (reduced to 0) => high bias & low variance
+   * **Interpretation**: As we increase lambda (penalty), variance steadily decreases and bias increases.
+Training error always decreases, but test error decreases at first, then as we go over a tipping point, the models gets too simple and loses all features (reduced to 0) => high test error.
+For s, it does the contrary for bias and variance.

 ## Probalistic Reasoning
 * **Probility Methods** make results interpretable, and define a unified ML theory